cancskn/flight-search-app/README.md

-### A sample flight searching app using Amadeus API sdk + Flask, Htnl
+### Flight Search App using Amadeus API + Flask

-This is a simple app that shows how to use the [Amadeus Python SDK](https://github.com/amadeus4dev/amadeus-python) with a Flask web interface.
-It allows users to search for flight offers by entering origin, destination, date, passenger count, currency, and whether to filter for direct flights only.
-After submitting the form, the results are displayed on the same page below the form.
+A simple Flask web application that lets users search flight offers by origin, destination, date, passenger count, currency, and direct-flight preference.
+Results appear below the form on the same page.

 ---